 - Blended learning mixing face to face and online learning.

 We are currently welcoming applications for our Holistic and Remedial and Sports Massage diploma courses and our Indian Head Massage certificate starting in 2021.

-Teaching update: Following the example of universities and further education Colleges to minimise face to face contact where possible, BCMB has designed and adopted a blended approach to massage teaching.
-For us, these means teaching much of our theory content on line using the Zoom platform, and practical skills will be taught and practised in small bubbles of students using full PPE here in the College.
+Teaching update: As soon as we are able, we will return to our blended learning approach to massage teaching.
+For us, this means teaching much of our theory content on line using the Zoom platform, and practical skills will be taught and practised in small bubbles of students using full PPE here in the College.
 You can find out more about our approach in our plan.

 We have gone to great effort to make sure that BCMB is a safe environment for students, clients, practitioners and staff.
 You can view our Covid-19 risk assessment and procedures here.
-Please abide by these when at BCMB so we can all help to keep each other safe.
+When we are able to re-open, please abide by these when at BCMB so we can all help to keep each other safe.